 What can I do if my neighbour’s bonfire is a nuisance or danger?

-In some cases, it may be appropriate to raise a complaint with your local authority whose role it is to issue an ‘abatement notice’ if your neighbour’s fire is a statutory nuisance.
+In some cases, if you feel that it breaks the regulations on bonfires in the UK, it may be appropriate to raise a complaint with your local authority whose role it is to issue an ‘abatement notice’ if your neighbour’s fire is a statutory nuisance.
 And if they choose to ignore the abatement notice, they may be issued with a fine.
 As stated above, for smoke to constitute a statutory notice, and hence to issue an abatement notice, they must be fully satisfied that the smoke is: